More In This Category

 Some examples include using your resources to pay for goods or services that are beneficial, such as remodeling your home, purchasing a new car, or setting up a burial plan.
 These types of expenditures will not affect your eligibility for Medicaid benefits.

 Niles, IL estates & probate attorney Dana Zivkovich discusses what “spend down” means in relation to Medicaid planning.
-The term “spend down” is commonly used when discussing Medicaid eligibility.
-It refers to the process of reducing assets to meet the eligibility guidelines for Medicaid in a given state.
-When an individual’s assets exceed the Medicaid limits, they must spend down their assets to qualify for the program.
+She states that the term “spend down” is commonly used in discussions about Medicaid eligibility.
+It refers to the process of reducing assets in order to meet the financial eligibility requirements established by the state.
+If an individual’s assets exceed the Medicaid limits, they must spend down their resources before qualifying for coverage.

-However, not all methods of reducing assets are acceptable.
-Simply giving away assets will not suffice and could result in penalties.
-There are, however, legitimate ways to spend down assets to become eligible for Medicaid benefits.
+She notes, however, that not all methods of reducing assets are permitted.
+Simply transferring or giving away assets can trigger penalties and jeopardize eligibility.
+Instead, there are legitimate and acceptable ways to spend down assets to qualify.

-Examples of acceptable expenditures include using resources to pay for goods or services that are necessary, such as remodeling a home, purchasing a new car, or setting up a burial plan.
-These types of expenditures will not impact eligibility for Medicaid benefits.
+Examples of appropriate expenditures include using available resources for beneficial purposes such as remodeling a home, purchasing a reliable vehicle, or setting up a prepaid burial plan.
+These types of purchases are considered legitimate and do not interfere with an individual’s eligibility for Medicaid benefits.